return42/sphkerneldoc/linux_src_doc/net/ceph/crush/mapper_c.rst

     :param void \*cwin:
         pointer to at least \ :c:func:`crush_work_size`\  bytes of memory

+    :param const struct crush_choose_arg \*choose_args:
+        weights and ids for each known bucket

 ..
 This file was automatic generated / don't edit.